EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 [$2^h$, $2^{h + 1} - 1$].
 Also, if $2^h$ ≤ *n* ≤ $2^{h + 1} - 1$, we must have ⌊lg *n*⌋ = *h*, so an *n*-element heap
 must have height ⌊lg *n*⌋.

+##### 6.1-3

+> Show that in any subtree of a max-heap, the root of the subtree contains the largest value occurring anywhere in that
+> subtree.

+Proof by induction:

+Base case: if a max-heap has one element, then the only subtree is the one-element tree, the root contains the largest value, since it is the only value the tree has.

+Inductive case: if a max-heap *H* has more than one element, by induction, we know that for any subtree in the *H*’s children, the subtree’s root contains the largest value in the subtree.
+So the left child *H* contains the largest value in the left subtree; and if *H* have a right child, it must also contain the largest value in the right subtree.
+Since we have that for every node in the heap, the value of the parent is always greater or equal than its children, we know that the value of the root of *H* must be always greater or equal than its children.
+So it must be the largest element in the heap.

 > List of common symbols:
 >
 > ```text